 Model VFCI had worse scores than models VF and CI in familiar and novel conditions both during fitting (all t(17) > 7.5 and p < 0.001 uncorrected) and prediction (all t(17) > 3.7 and p < 0.001 uncorrected) and worse prediction scores.
-Fittings and predictions were not statistically different between models VF and CI
+Fittings and predictions were not statistically different between models VF and CI.

+Fittings and predictions were statistically better for the HB model than any other under any condition (all t(17) > 1.9, p < 0.033).

+Differences between model VFCI (or HB) and alternatives is due to the number of parameters of each mode.
+BIC scores include a penalization factor that increases with number of parameters.
+The HB model is parameter-free, models VF and CI have 3 parameters, and model VFCI has 4 parameters.